ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 The boot volume expansion takes effect without a restart of the virtual server.
 However, to use the increased boot volume space, you must expand your operating system so the increased boot volume capacity is recognized.
 {: note}

-You can increase the capacity of your second-generation boot volume up to 32,000 GB.
-However, when the boot volume capacity is increased over 250 GB, you can no longer create a custom image from that volume.
-{: important}

 ## Requirements
 {: #exp-vol-requirements}